 Last Updated

 This exhibit presents a chronological timeline of formal complaints, correspondence, and outcomes involving the Florida Department of Business and Professional Regulation (DBPR), the Florida Bar, state and city agencies, US DOJ, and elected officials.
-It is designed to illustrate the full extent of oversight failure, delayed response, and potential political shielding that has enabled continued misconduct at the Omega Villas Condominium Association.
+It is designed to illustrate the full extent of potential oversight failure, delayed response, and potential political shielding that has in my opinion enabled continued misconduct at the Omega Villas Condominium Association.

 This timeline reveals 17 years of institutional deflection, agency failure, and legal shielding in Omega Villas.